leoalenc/carta-pastoral/README.md

 # carta-pastoral
 Texts in Nheengatu from Dom Frederico Costa's "Carta Pastoral".
+These texts will be progressively annotated and integrated into the [UD_Nheengatu-CompLin]([url](https://github.com/UniversalDependencies/UD_Nheengatu-CompLin/tree/dev)) treebank.

 ```bibtex
 @book{costa1909,